Migrate for AODocs is a tool that allows you to migrate files and folders into your AODocs libraries.

 Tip: Typically, for 100 migrations, you may use two different professional accounts, each with five uploader accounts.
 This lets you run 50 migrations sequentially for each professional account at the same time.

-Workspaces allow you to organize your migration process according to your business case.
+Migrate for AODocs workspaces allow you to organize your migration process according to your business case.
 Workspaces can be composed of more than one migration.
-Migrate for AODocs administrators can create workspaces.
+Migrate for AODocs administrators can create Migrate for AODcos workspaces.

 For example: You can create one workspace per geographical location (Paris and London).
 You can then run two separate migrations for the London workspace: one for your local file structure and one for your SharePoint file structure; and run just one SharePoint migration for the Paris migration because you don’t have any local files to migrate.

 Extraction and migration spreadsheets